 Contents

 So, what’s the difference between traditional and digital customer journeys?
-Both kinds of journeys have steps (they are also called stages or phases).
-These are the actions a customer takes to reach a goal, like creating a presentation or solving a problem, like taking too long to write a sales email.
+Both types of journeys have steps (also called stages or phases).
+These are the actions a customer takes to reach a goal, such as creating a presentation or solving a problem, or to avoid delays, such as taking too long to write a sales email.

 A digital customer journey happens online.
 For example, when opening an airline's website to buy tickets or watching a movie trailer on YouTube.
-If we're back to Alice, her digital hunt for the perfect shoes might involve e-commerce sites like Amazon or Zappos.
+If we're back to Alice, her digital hunt for the perfect shoes might involve e-commerce platforms such as Amazon or Zappos.
 She could read reviews to ensure top-notch quality and check size guides to help her decide.

 Digital journeys are often omnichannel.
 This means customers can switch between different online points.
 Eric, who loves music, could see a new post from his favorite band on Facebook.
 He checks their website for tour dates.
 Eric is lucky — there’ll be a concert nearby.
 He decides to go to it.
-Eric opens a ticketing site, signs up, fills in his details (which he considers a waste of time), and buys his ticket.
+Eric opens a ticketing site, signs up, enters his details (which he considers a waste of time), and purchases his ticket.

 Can digital journeys be complex?
 Yes, especially if things go wrong.
 If, in Eric’s case, a ticketing website does not work as expected.
-It may take too long to load, frustrating Eric.
-But still, the purchase takes fifteen minutes, much quicker than if Eric would drive to a ticketing office, find parking, wait in line, and buy a ticket.
+It may take too long to load, which is frustrating for Eric.
+But still, the purchase takes fifteen minutes, much quicker than if Eric were to drive to a ticketing office, find parking, wait in line, and buy a ticket.

 Another difference is personalization and automation.
 They are easier online.
 For example, brands send personalized emails with discounts and recommendations.
 You’ve probably seen emails like “Steve, stand out with these linen pants!” in your inbox.